mechmotum/mechmotum.github.io/content/pages/jobs.rst

 Preferred

 - Familiarity with open source software development practices.
-- Familiarity with Python and Jupyter.
+- Familiarity with Python and Jupyter_.
 - Familiarity with Kubernetes.
 - Familiarity with web technologies: HTML/CSS/JS.